vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

-# 1 - Declarative Syntac Basics
+# 1 - Declarative Syntax Basics

 # Exercise 1.0 - Set-up
 In this exercise you will setup a work environment for the lessons provided